-Source: 2011-2015 American Community Survey 5-Year Estimates via PolicyMap
+Source: American Community Survey 5-Year Estimates 2011-2015 via PolicyMap

-Hispanic: Approximately 4 percent of the population of Greenville identify as Hispanic, but there is one tract with a disproportionally high Hispanic population of more than 15 percent.
-This tract, 37147000800 is around the Greenville airport and is the same tract with a disproportionately high black population.
+Hispanic: Approximately 4 percent of the population of Greenville identify as Hispanic, but there is one tract with a disproportionally high Hispanic population, over 15 percent.
+This tract, 37147000800 is around the Greenville airport and is the same tract with a disproportionately high Black population.
 The following map displays the distribution of Hispanic households around the city.

-Source: 2011-2015 American Community Survey 5-Year Estimates via PolicyMap
+Source: American Community Survey 5-Year Estimates 2011-2015 via PolicyMap